 Jun Wang, an academic advisor and the Assistant Professor of Education at Carthage College, offers some insight into attributing your efforts to your grades.

-Use it as a way to learn more about which studying habits work best for you
+Use it as a way to learn more about which studying habits work best for you.

-Molly Crum, a recent graduate of James Madison University, took her bad grade as a sign to change her study habits.
+Molly, 22, took her bad grade as a sign to change her study habits.
 “I took [my bad grade] as a sign that the way I was doing things before wasn’t working, so I studied earlier and in a different, more focused way before the next test,” says Molly.
 “I think meeting with the professor or other students in the class can be really helpful for people as well.”

 Whatever the case may be, take a moment to reflect and use this bad grade as a learning experience.
 You may learn that in order to improve, you need to consider adjusting a certain aspect of your life or two, such as studying more or in a different way.
-Worst case scenario: the class isn’t your cup of tea, and if you’re just not doing well in the class at all, it may be best to part ways—something you can always speak to your advisor about!
+Worst case scenario: The class isn’t your cup of tea, and if you’re just not doing well in the class at all, it may be best to part ways — something you can always speak to your advisor about!

 Consider asking for help.

 A bad grade is just as much a learning experience as it is a signal to consider seeking out a helping hand.
 No one wants you to fail in college, so there are tons of resources you can use to your advantage to learn more about why you earned the grade that you did and how to better prepare for the future.
-Your professor, a teaching assistant, an advisor or a tutor are just some of the many people you can consult!
+Your professor, a teaching assistant, an advisor, or a tutor are just some of the many people you can consult!
 Plus, many professors offer office hours where they’re open to discussing your grade, and will sometimes even go as far as to let you retake things like a quiz or a test you weren’t satisfied with.

-Seek out tutoring, guidance, or support from your professor
+Seek out tutoring, guidance, or support from your professor.

 There’s no shame in asking your professors for help as well.
 Wang suggests talking to your professor as well as your peers to help clear up any confusion you may have.
-“I would advise students that for the future, if you have any questions relating to a study [guide], go to your professor or talk to your peers.
+“I would advise students that for the future, if you have any questions relating to a study guide, go to your professor or talk to your peers.
 From an instructor’s perspective, if a student comes to me, then maybe next time I will do some preventive measures.”
 Talking to your professor about your confusion with an exam or a quiz may lead them to approach their teaching in a different way to better prepare you for future exams!

-When in doubt, consider extra credit
+When in doubt, consider extra credit.

 Extra credit is another option to consider.
 Say it’s nearing the end of the semester and your grade is on the borderline of a C+ and a B- and so on; you can always meet with your professor to discuss the possibility of extra credit to help balance out a bad grade.
 It helps to become familiar with their policies of extra credit at the beginning of the semester, but if you haven’t, it never hurts to ask!